-Note: A pre-checker automatically runs during the first part of the Robot Schedule Enterprise installation or update process, but we recommend you run it in advance to identify any potential problems before attempting a full installation or update.
+Note: A pre-checker automatically runs during the first part of the Robot Schedule Enterprise installation process, but we recommend you run it in advance to identify any potential problems before attempting a full installation.

 Use these instructions to install or update Robot Schedule Enterprise 2.
 This process downloads everything to your PC and loads the objects on the IBM i.
 Read the following steps carefully to proceed.

 Download the Robot Schedule Enterprise Installer (setupScheduleEnterprise2.exe) from My Downloads page on our website.
 Double-click it to start it.

 On the Choose Components panel, select which components you want to install.
 You can choose to install the Enterprise Agent Manager for Windows (the GUI and the Manuals) and the Software for IBM i.
 Click Next.

 If you’re only installing the Enterprise Agent Manager for Windows, the process completes and the installer closes.
 You can skip the rest of these steps.